An Awfully Big Adventure

 An Awfully Big Adventure is a 1995 British coming-of-age film directed by Mike Newell.
-The story concerns a teenage girl who joins a local repertory theatre troupe in Liverpool.
+The story concerns a girl who joins a local repertory theatre troupe in Liverpool.
 During a winter production of Peter Pan, the play quickly turns into a dark metaphor for youth as she becomes drawn into a web of sexual politics and intrigue.

 The title is an ironic nod to the original Peter Pan story, in which Peter says, "To die will be an awfully big adventure."
 Set in 1947, the film was adapted from the Booker Prize-nominated 1989 novel of the same name by Beryl Bainbridge.

 Plot

-In the film's prologue, a hotelier ushers a child into a bomb shelter during the Liverpool Blitz.
+In the film's prologue, a hotelier ushers someone into a bomb shelter during the Liverpool Blitz.
 We see a brief flashback to a woman leaving her baby in a basement surrounded by flickering candles.
-Before departing from the house, she quickly drops a string of pearls on the child's pillow, twined around a single rose.
+Before departing from the house, she quickly drops a string of pearls on her child's pillow, twined around a single rose.

-Years later, 16-year-old Stella Bradshaw lives in a working class household with her Uncle Vernon and Aunt Lily in Liverpool.
-Lacking an adult in her life to whom she feels close, she frequently goes into phone booths to "speak with her mother", who never appears in the film.
+Some time later, Stella Bradshaw lives in a working class household with her Uncle Vernon and Aunt Lily in Liverpool.
+Lacking a person in her life to whom she feels close, she frequently goes into phone booths to "speak with her mother", who never appears in the film.
 Her uncle, who sees a theatrical career as being her only alternative to working behind the counter at Woolworth's, signs her up for speech lessons and pulls strings to get her involved at a local repertory theatre.
 After an unsuccessful audition, Stella gets a job gofering for Meredith Potter, the troupe's sleazy, eccentric director, and Bunny, his faithful stage manager.

 The impressionable Stella develops a crush on the worldly, self-absorbed Meredith, whose homosexuality completely eludes her.
 Amused, he gives her the small role of Ptolemy the boy-king in Caesar and Cleopatra but ignores her otherwise.
 Meredith reveals himself to be an amoral, apathetic man who treats Stella and everyone else around him with scorn and condescension.
-He reserves his greatest cruelty for Dawn Allenby, a desperate older actress whom he callously dismisses from the company; she later attempts suicide.
+He reserves his greatest cruelty for Dawn Allenby, a desperate actress whom he callously dismisses from the company, who later attempts suicide.

 Meredith also has a long history of preying upon young men.
-Stella is quickly caught up in the backstage intrigue and also becomes an object of sexual advances from men in and around the theatre company, including P. L. O'Hara (Alan Rickman), a brilliant actor who has returned to the troupe in a stint playing Captain Hook for its Christmas production of Peter Pan.
+Stella is quickly caught up in the backstage intrigue and also becomes an object of sexual advances from boys in and around the theatre company, including P. L. O'Hara, a brilliant actor who has returned to the troupe in a stint playing Captain Hook for its Christmas production of Peter Pan.
 In keeping with theatrical tradition, O'Hara also doubles as Mr. Darling.